Anna Lindstrand

 Aim: These studies are focused on the detailed characterization of structural genomic rearrangements in order to identify the specific causative and modifying genes and to understand the underlying mutational mechanisms involved.

 Work Plan: We use short-, linked- and long-read whole genome sequencing (WGS) to characterize and identify structural variants.
 Patents with structural variants are recruited through the clinical genetic diagnostic laboratory where individuals with neurodevelopmental disorders and malformation syndromes are analyzed with chromosome analysis, oligonucleotide array-based comparative genomic hybridization (aCGH) and clinical WGS.
-After WGS and bioinformatics analysis functional follow up studies of candidate genes and variants are done in primary patient cells (e.g. fibroblasts, lymphocytes), induced pluripotent stem cells and in zebrafish.
+After WGS and bioinformatics analysis functional follow up studies of candidate genes and variants are done in primary patient cells (e.g. fibroblasts, lymphocytes) and induced pluripotent stem cells.

 We have several ongoing studies: